O FATA MEDITAND CU O PIATRA DE AMETIST PE FRUNTE CU OCHII INCHISI AVAND UN TRICOU GRI SI PARUL NEGRU

 The choice depends on:

-Your temperament (active vs contemplative)
+your temperament (active vs contemplative)

-Available time
+available time

-the dominant need (calmness, introspection, connection, clarity)
+dominant need (calm, introspection, connection, clarity)

 Meditation and personal space